 Cloud-Based vs. Office-Based or VoIP-Based

 The difference between a traditional call center and a contact center is analogous to the difference between a traditional on-premise IT data center and a cloud-based IT infrastructure service.
-A traditional call center is usually based in an office with a public switched telephone network, or increasingly, a VoIP phone network.
+A traditional call center is usually based in an office with a public switched telephone network, or increasingly, a VoIP phone network, which is one of the best business phone systems.
 A cloud contact center is hosted virtually on a cloud server which is usually based remotely, or less frequently, can be based on-premises on a private cloud.

 One major advantage being cloud-based represents for businesses is the ability to run customer service operations from any location.
 This gives companies more flexibility to hire home-based workers or to outsource their customer service operations to a specialty service.
 This can in turn help companies cut payroll costs as well as office rent and equipment expenses.Florida based telecommunication solution provider many companies are engaging with them, they are best cloud server providers now days,